HomepageInsuranceRentersState Farm Renters Insurance Review

 Methodology

-For State Farm’s renters insurance review we evaluated the company based on its customer rating and experience, financial stability, and coverage.
-To compare renters insurance companies across the board, we calculated a Reviews.com score based on the following:
+For State Farm’s renters insurance review we evaluated the company based on customer ratings and experience, financial stability, pricing/discount structure, and coverage breadth.
+We compare renters insurers using publicly available, third-party sources and current carrier materials.

 The Competition